Resulaj shooting: Perpetrator

 Ritvan Zykaj was born on 16 June 1994 in Selenicë.
 He lived in the village of Resulaj.

 Eight years before the shooting, Ritvan was badly burned in a fire.
 Two of the victims, Besim and Azem Zykaj, rescued him then.
 Due to this fire, his behavior became inadequate and strange.
 He became nervous.
 He has been repeatedly accused of theft.
 He was arrested for this, investigated, but released.
 He also repeatedly fired near the village.
 Residents complained to the police, Ritvan was arrested but released.

 The forensic examination concluded that he was mentally healthy.

-According to him, the Kalashnikov assault rifle, which was used in the shooting, was obtained during the Albanian Civil War and has been stored ever since.
+According to him, the Kalashnikov assault rifle, which was used in the shooting, was obtained during the 1997 Albanian civil unrest and has been stored ever since.

 On 10 July 2019, he was sentenced to life imprisonment.